arrowtype/80forty/README.md

 Project concept & creative direction by Stephen Nixon / ArrowType.

-Project engineering by Noah Kizer / Kizer Designs.
+Project engineering by Noah Kiser / Kiser Designs.

 ## To be continued!